balancer/linear-pools/pkg/fork-tests/tests/silo-linear-pool-v2/readme.md

 Already fixes the reentrancy issue described in https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345.
 Also has a fix in the `SiloLinearPoolRebalancer` to handle tokens which require the `SafeERC20` library for approvals.

-Supersedes `silo-linear-pool`, updating the BasePoolFactory `_create` function, by requiring an additional `uint256 salt` parameter.
+Supersedes `20230315-silo-linear-pool`, updating the BasePoolFactory `_create` function, by requiring an additional `uint256 salt` parameter.

 ## Useful Files